maxswart/dsi321_2025/README.md

 # Project Assessment Summary based on Report Excerpts

-This document outlines how the project, as described in the provided report excerpts, addresses the specified grading criteria for the DSI321 course.
-The information presented here is drawn directly and exclusively from the source material.

 The project focuses on developing a wildfire alert system to monitor the situation in Thailand in near real-time and support the National Disaster Management Subcommittee.
 This report details aspects of the system, its data governance framework, and some technical outcomes.